tarekloblaw/omsdk-ios/README.md

 # OMSDK Swift Package

-A Swift Package Manager wrapper for the OMSDK (Open Measurement SDK) static framework.
+A Swift Package Manager wrapper for the OMSDK (Open Measurement SDK) framework.